sveltejs/sites/sites/kit.svelte.dev/README.md

 # kit.svelte.dev

-This is the Svelte-Kit website.
+This is the SvelteKit website.
 The docs are served via an API and do not live here, they live [alongside the code](https://github.com/sveltejs/kit/tree/master/documentation).
 Any documentation _content_ improvements should be made as a Pull Request against that repository.

 ## Developing